Lauren Bernofsky

+Life and career

 Bernofsky studied at the New Orleans Center for Creative Arts (NOCCA), The Hartt School, where she was a student of Eric Rosenblith, New England Conservatory of Music, and at Boston University, where she studied under Lukas Foss.
 While at NOCCA, she met and took lessons from Ellis Marsalis.

 Bernofsky's music is generally tonal/modal, showing influences of Shostakovich, Ravel, Prokofiev, klezmer, and other Eastern European folk music, and often features soaring melodic lines set over syncopation-fueled rhythms and contemporary/experimental approaches to chord structure.
 Her Trio for Brass has been described as having "poignant harmonies and infectious rhythms."
 Some of her pieces are environmentally-themed, such as the string quartet Anacostia Journal, written during a residency with the Earth Conservation Corps as part of a project to protect and restore the Anacostia River.
-She played her her choral work Prayer of Shantideva for the Dalai Lama of Tibet, who described to be "enchanted" by the work.
+Her choral work Prayer of Shantideva was performed for the Dalai Lama of Tibet, who was said to be "enchanted" by the work.
 Her Haubrich Suite for brass sextet, commissioned by the International Women’s Brass Conference, responds to works of visual art condemned as "degenerate" under National Socialism in Germany.

 Bernofsky's ecological-futuristic chamber opera for children, Mooch the Magnificent, with a libretto by Scott Russell Sanders based on his novel The Engineer of Beasts, won the Opera Puppets Award at Boston Metro Opera.
 The opera had its orchestral premiere (in Spanish translation) as part of the Festival Internacional de Artes Vivas in Loja, Ecuador, in 2022.
+It is set to be performed at Vanderbilt University's Blair School of Music in 2026.

 In 2023, the first act of her new opera The Mensch, about unsung Holocaust hero Anton Schmid, was premiered at Indiana University.